wakatara/harsh/README.md

 go install harsh
 ```

-I alias (or you can symlink) the `/usr/local/bin/harsh` executable to `h` and shorten commands to `h log`or similar.
-For me, strangely increases my use.
+Personally, I alias `/usr/local/bin/harsh` to `h` and shorten commands to `h log`or similar.
+For me, it strangely increases my use of the app.
 YMMV.

 ## Usage

-When you run ` harsh` for the first time, it will set up the required files:
+When you run `harsh` for the first time, it will set up the required files:

 ```
     $ h